 Charlotte Harding is a composer and saxophonist from East Yorkshire.
-She studied composition at the Royal College of Music, London with Mark-Anthony Turnage and saxophone with Martin Robertson, having previously studied with Richard Ingham.
-On graduating she was awarded the prestigious ‘Queen Elizabeth, the Queen Mother Rosebowl’ as well as the Cobbett and Hurlstone and Theodore Holland prizes for composition.
-Charlotte enjoyed numerous premieres of works during her time at the RCM including winning the RCM Concerto Competition with her work fuse for orchestra and drum kit and composing Fleot Fanfares for HRH Prince Charles’ visit to the RCM in March 2012.
+She studied composition at the Royal College of Music with Mark-Anthony Turnage and on graduating was awarded the ‘Queen Elizabeth, The Queen Mother Rose Bowl’.
+Highlights during her time at the RCM included winning the RCM Concerto Competition with her work Fuse for orchestra and drum kit, and writing Fleot Fanfares for the visit of HRH Prince Charles in 2012.